arunnambyar/tutorials/mermaid/docs/flowchart.md

 ```

 ### `htmlLabels`
 > [!TIP]
-> not working in vs-code
+> Not working in VS Code

 ```mermaid
 ---